hustf/GeoNorge.jl/README.md

        • If two names are equally close, raises an error with feedback.

     •  API Source (Online Database):
-       • Secondary source, used only if no unique name is found within the radius from the local source.
+       • Secondary source, used only if no unique name is found within the radius from the local source, and `online` = true.
        • Filtering Rules:
        • Obeys 'radius' from the inpu location.
        • Returns point names according to argument accept.
 Note that the database has types not in its own schema.